pingcap/docs-cn/v2.1/faq/tidb.md

 ##### If the machine that Syncer is in is broken and the directory of the `syncer.meta` file is lost, what should I do?

 When you replicate data using Syncer GTID, the `syncer.meta` file is constantly updated during the replication process.
 The current version of Syncer does not contain the design for high availability.
-The `syncer.meta` configuration file of Syncer is directly stored on the hard disks, which is similar to other tools in the MySQL ecosystem, such as mydumper.
+The `syncer.meta` configuration file of Syncer is directly stored on the hard disks, which is similar to other tools in the MySQL ecosystem, such as Mydumper.

 Two solutions: